db0/Android-Netrunner-OCTGN/scripts/_Autoscripts_legend.md

 ### -trashCost

 Used during damage reduction to signify a card that needs to be trashed as part of the cost for reducing damage (e.g. Crash Space)

+### -isPriority

+Used when putting tokens on cards to mark them to use those credits before all others